gazhrot/BeeQ/README.md

     terraform apply
     ```

+## ⚡ Fast Development Workflow (for Code Changes)

+When you only change the application code (e.g., in `.ts` files), you don't need to run `terraform apply`.
+Use this much faster workflow to see your changes in seconds.

+1.  **Modify your application code** in the `src/` directory.

+2.  **Re-build the Docker image.** Make sure you are in the correct terminal session where you have already pointed your Docker CLI to Minikube (using `eval $(minikube ...)` or `Invoke-Expression`).

+    ```bash
+    # Use the exact same image name and tag
+    docker build -t gazhrot/beeq:latest .
+    ```

+3.  **Trigger a rolling restart of the deployment.** This tells Kubernetes to gracefully replace the old pods with new ones using your updated image.

+    ```bash
+    kubectl rollout restart deployment beeq-app -n beeq
+    ```

 ## 📄 API Documentation

 The OpenAPI documentation is automatically generated and available at the API root, on the `/api` endpoint.